Stories from Rural Dutchess County

 Anonymous: What I Hope For

 I was born and raised in El Salvador.
 I don't consider my life difficult.
 In fact, I considered it privileged.
 I had the opportunity to study in bilingual schools and learn English from a young age.
-I traveled a lot around the world, visiting places that were a dream come true for me.
-When I was 15, I went to Paris; it was a dream come true.
+I traveled a lot around the world, and when I was 15, I went to Paris; it was a dream come true.
 My life was good, but in my country, studying isn't recognized as much as it is in the United States.
 And the pay isn't great either, so we decided to immigrate to the United States.

 We arrived in the United States the day before my birthday, and even though we had visited the United States many times, we set foot in the United States for the first time knowing that it would be our new life.
 It was hard for everyone.
-We bought a mobile home; it was old and in very bad condition.
+We bought a mobile home that was old and in very bad condition.
 But that made it even cheaper, so we decided to buy it and start remodeling it.
 The first day we arrived, it was shocking to see it in such poor condition and to see that what had looked like a dumpster would be our home.
-Even though my birthday would be spent in another country, cleaning clothes with dead rats and a floor that wasn't even visible.
 It made me regret having come.
 Seeing my dad crying was something I'd only seen once, but that's what I saw that night.
-My dad approached me crying and asked for forgiveness, because if our new life wasn't what we expected, it was something impressive for me, seeing that I wasn't the only one vulnerable to the situation.
+My dad approached me crying and asked for forgiveness, because our new life wasn't what we expected.
+I wasn't the only one vulnerable to the situation.

 My story of how I came to the United States is a very long one.
 There were four of us: me, my cousin, and another woman were minors, and another man was an adult.

 That trip in that van was one of the worst moments of my life.
-At that moment, I regretted having decided to travel to another country.
-Because we spent all night and all day, and we couldn't stand it.
-We don't have the energy for much longer.
+At that moment, I regretted having decided to travel to another country, because we spent all night and all day, and we couldn't stand it.

 My companions and I were dropped off at a house.
 When we arrived, there were people there, but they separated the young people from the adults because we were already close to the border.
 Then a man said he wanted to pray for us.
 We knelt and began to pray.
 At that moment, I felt good because God always protected us the whole way.